spack/setup-spack/README.md

     local-buildcache: oci://ghcr.io/<username>/spack-buildcache
 ```

-Then configure a GitHub Actions like this:
+Then configure an action like this:

 ```yaml
 jobs: